-The company has received a \$3,000 loan from the bank that was deposited into its bank account but was not recorded in the company records.
-A \$250 cheque was not returned with the bank statement though it was paid by the bank.
-Cheques amounting to \$4,290 shown as outstanding on the November reconciliation still have not been returned by the bank.
+A \$250 check was not returned with the bank statement though it was into its bank account but was not recorded in the company records.
+A \$250 check was not returned with the bank statement though it was paid by the bank.
+Checks amounting to \$4,290 shown as outstanding on the November reconciliation still have not been returned by the bank.
 A collection of a note receivable for \$1,000 made by the bank has not been previously reported to Goertzen.
 This includes interest earned of \$50.
-The bank has erroneously charged Goertzen with a \$1,100 cheque, which should have been charged to Gagetown Ltd. A \$350 cheque made out by Fynn Company and deposited by Goertzen has been returned by the bank marked NSF; this is the first knowledge Goertzen has of this action.
-An \$840 cheque from customer Abe Dobbs was incorrectly recorded as \$730 in the company records.
+The bank has erroneously charged Goertzen with a \$1,100 check, which should have been charged to Gagetown Ltd. A \$350 check made out by Fynn Company and deposited by Goertzen has been returned by the bank marked NSF; this is the first knowledge Goertzen has of this action.
+An \$840 check from customer Abe Dobbs was incorrectly recorded as \$730 in the company records.
 A \$600 bank deposit of December 31 does not appear on the bank statement.
 Bank service charges amounting to \$75 were deducted from the bank statement but not yet from the company records.